rails/rails/guides/source/development_dependencies_install.md

 [Node.js](https://nodejs.org) is installed.

-On OSX, you can run:
+On macOS, you can run:

 ```bash
 brew install yarn